 National Macaron Day (March 20)

-This is one of the most delicious weird holidays in March!
+This is easily one of the prettiest weird holidays in March.

 When is the Holiday?